CarlSandsten/solar-system-html-css/README.md

 ## Can I Use it?

-Feel free to use this project as it's not an official STEAMius project as long as it's not for commercial use.
+Feel free to use this project as it's not an official STEAMius project and as long as it's not being used commercially.
 Teachers and homeschool tutors are more than welcome use the resource without restriction in their classrooms or at home.